HKJPN/MD-WORKS-PROVENANCE/README.md

 - a website
 - a PDF
 - Microsoft Word
-- another MD//WORKS Provenance Report
+- another MD//WORKS PROVENANCE Report
 - a note-taking app
 - a generative AI tool
-- a clipboard where provenance metadata was lost
+- a clipboard where PROVENANCE metadata was lost

 So: